Inclusive peer review project

 Building on the learning from the Research Voices work, this project applies an adapted Citizens’ Jury method to investigate the opportunities of inclusive academic peer review with people with learning disabilities.

-A group of people with learning disabilities from England, Scotland and Wales will meet online and will be supported to understand more research and the role of peer review.
-The group will hear from a panel of expert witnesses with experience of the peer review process before deliberating and forming recommendations for the future of inclusive peer review.
-Recommendations, questions, and proposed processes generated through this work will be taken forward for consideration by the British Journal of Learning Disabilities.
+A group of people with learning disabilities from England, Scotland and Wales met online and were supported to understand more about research and the role of peer review.
+The group heard from a panel of expert witnesses with experience of the peer review process before deliberating and forming recommendations for the future of inclusive peer review.
+Recommendations, questions, and proposed processes generated through this work were taken forward for consideration by the British Journal of Learning Disabilities.

-This is a short project running from February 2022 to April 2022 which we hope will spark a wider conversation about how best to involve people with learning disabilities in the peer review process.
+We hope this project will spark a wider conversation about how best to involve people with learning disabilities in the peer review process.
 For more information about this work please contact angela.henderson@glasgow.ac.uk